Common Ground Newsletter: July 2019

 I also joined IEEE Graduate Student Body which is a group of ECE graduate students determined to help and destress the ECE graduate students.
 Studies should never come at the expense of your health, so try to make a habit to visit Recreation and Physical Activity Center(RPAC).
 With proper awareness and careful planning, you can achieve a fulfilling journey with your time here at OSU and you will start feeling close to home here.

-ECE Graduate Program Orientation Part 1 will take place on Wednesday August 14, 2019, 8:30am - 12:00pm.
-(MS students will meet 8:30am - 2:00pm).
-You will be able to register for classes on ECE orientation day if you are not already registered.
+You will be able to register for classes on Part 1 ECE orientation day if you are not already registered.

 MS Faculty Advisors are assigned in early August.
-MS students that cannot attend orientation need to contact their Faculty Advisor.
+MS students who cannot attend orientation, please contact your Faculty Advisor.

 New graduate students will receive information from the OSU Graduate School, including:

 If you will be living off campus and driving to classes or labs, make sure you visit CampusParc to learn about parking passes.
 Students who are GTAs, GRAs, and Fellows will qualify for a “B” parking pass and can be entered in the parking garage lottery if they wish.